joblib/joblib/doc/memory.rst

     >>> result.get()  #doctest: +ELLIPSIS
     Traceback (most recent call last):
         ...
-    KeyError: 'Non-existing cache value (may have been cleared).\nfile ... does not exist'
+    KeyError: 'Non-existing cache value (may have been cleared).\nFile ... does not exist'

 A `MemorizedResult` instance contains all that is necessary to read the cached value.
 It can be pickled for transmission or storage, and